Francophonie in assessment centres

 The assessment is suitable for clients with at least basic computer skills.
 The client must know how to copy-paste information and log into a website and register.
 The Reading test requires use of a mouse to click the correct answers.
 The written test requires keyboarding skills.
 The Listening-Speaking assessment requires basic computer skills such as connecting with the assessor through Zoom and adjusting their computer volume as needed.

 Are you a licensed CLBPT assessment center and would like to start offering CLBPT remote?
-Contact us at support@language.ca.
+Contact us at [email protected].

 Due to the current ongoing launch of a new placement test (CLBPA), CCLB is no longer on-boarding new licensed assessment centres for CLBPT.